douit/oauth-resource-server/README.md

 # oauth-resource-server
 OAuth 2.0 Spring Boot Resource Server

-This is the backend for articles and contacts.
+This is the backend for Articles and Contacts.

 This is a Spring REST CRUD backend to an Embedded Derby database.